-When reviewing a website as part of our Yoast SEO Care service, we check a website from multiple angles, and because of that we use a variety of tools to determine what to advise.
-Some tools are for analysing, some for clearing things up when we are in doubt.
+When reviewing a website as part of our Yoast SEO Care service, we check a website from multiple angles.
+To do so we use a variety of tools to determine what needs improvement.
+Some tools are for analyzing, some for clearing things up when we are in doubt.
 It only seems logical to provide you with a list of some of these tools and encourage you to use them as well.
 Here they are: